sysbio-bioinf/TraqBio/README.md

 # Detailed description
 ## Prerequisites

-When running BioTraq with SSL (:ssl? true), you need a Java KeyStore (*.jks) containing the SSL certificate to run BioTraq.
+When running iBioTraq with SSL (:ssl? true), you need a Java KeyStore (*.jks) containing the SSL certificate to run iBioTraq.
 You can create a KeyStore with JDK's keytool. http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html

 ## Usage

-To initialize BioTraq run the jar with the following parameters:
+To initialize iBioTraq run the jar with the following parameters:

 ```
  java -jar biotraq.jar init